Road transport replaces trains between Liskeard and Looe: disruption expected until at least the end of the day Friday 23 January

 The line between Liskeard and Looe remains closed following a period of recent heavy rain which flooded the track.

-No trains will operate between Liskeard and Looe until at least the end of the day Friday 23 January.
+No trains will operate between Liskeard and Looe.
 Rail replacement transport will run as stated below.

 Customer advice:

-Replacement minibuses will operate at train departure times from Liskeard and Looe.
+Replacement minibuses will operate at the train departure times from both Liskeard and Looe.

 The designated stops for the replacement road transport are as follows:

-Liskeard - at the front of the station
+• Liskeard - opposite the main station building

-Additionally, you may use your ticket on Transport for Cornwall bus route 73 between Liskeard and Looe at no extra cost.
+You may use your ticket at no extra cost on Transport for Cornwall route 73 between Liskeard station, St Keyne Community Centre, Sandplace station and Looe station.
+Just show your ticket to the driver.

 Check before you travel:

-You can check your journey for using the National Rail Enquiries real-time Journey Planner.
-Please be aware that there is no Sunday service on this route.
+You can check your journey using the National Rail Enquiries real-time Journey Planner.
+Please note, there is no Sunday service on this route.

 For helpful advice if you need to travel on a rail replacement service, including accessibility and bicycle information, please use our Rail Replacement Services page.